JSzajek/AStar-Pathfinding-Godot/README.md

 **Disclaimer:** All implementations refernce their relevent sources.
 As well as none of these implementations claim to be the most efficent implementation - probably more efficent implementations within the engine.
 But these implementations are done in an exercise to learn about the involved algorithms.

+Image utilized for background in menu screen can be found [here](https://www.clipart.email/download/4510544.html)

 ### Capabilities / Advantages: ###
 * Naive Binary Heap - to increase path-node comparison efficiency